-Minimally invasive spinal fusion recovery – what you need to know
+Minimally invasive stabilization recovery — what you need to know

-Exercises following an minimally invasive lumbar spine procedure
+Exercises following a minimally invasive lumbar spine procedure

-Recovery exercises will vary based on the type of procedure that was performed.
-In the instance of a lateral lumbar interbody fusion (LLIF) from Laser Spine Institute, the focus will be on regaining strength and mobility in the lower back and hips.
+Recovery exercises will vary based on the type of stabilization procedure performed.
+With a lateral lumbar interbody fusion from Laser Spine Institute, the focus will be on regaining strength and mobility in the lower back and hips.
 The exercises recommended to you by your physician and our Physical Therapy Consultants will be broken up into two levels.
-The gentle exercises in Level 1 are designed for patients in their second or third week after surgery, while the more advanced exercises in Level 2 are reserved for the sixth or seventh weeks following surgery.
+The gentle exercises in Level 1 are designed for patients in their second or third week after surgery, while the more advanced exercises in Level 2 are for the sixth or seventh weeks following surgery.

 Mild exercises during minimally invasive spinal fusion recovery include:

 - Shoulder presses